 I am offering a free half hour session where you can explore your needs, hopes and aims.
 You can ask questions and I can give an overview of what I have to offer.
 My training was rooted in the Person-centred approach with a progression to CBT and Transactional Analysis.
 Later I studied the psychodynamic method and introduced various creative interventions where appropriate.
 Experience has taught me to tailor what I deliver to the needs of each individual, drawing on many theories, concepts and practices.
 Together we can decide how to go forward and if we can work together.

 As well as independent practice I also have experience working within agencies.
-I have worked extensively with young people (11 to 18) in secondary education and also resettlement counselling in association with the criminal justice system.
+I have worked with young people (11 to 18) in secondary education and also resettlement counselling in association with the criminal justice system.
+More recently, I worked with SAASS, the Aylesbury Vale and Milton Keynes Sexual Assault and Abuse Support Service.

 I work with many presenting issues, to the list below I would add living with developmental disorders and mental health issues in the family and chronic pain.